MicrosoftDocs/well-architected/well-architected/ai/testing.md

 - Run scheduled tests to verify that the correct volume of data was collected if data is ingested on a set schedule with an expected amount.

 - Run tests that detect data issues, such as missing values or duplicate data, and perform basic data integrity checks.
-If data contains temporal information that indicates its freshness, these tests can check data against a time window and potentially prevent downstream processes from using stale data.
+If data contains temporal information that indicates its freshness, these tests can check that information and potentially prevent downstream processes from using stale data.

 - Check the availability of external dependencies.
 For example, a data cleansing job might call another service for extracting tables or preprocessing.
 Run tests to ensure that they're available because their unavailability could affect the ETL process.